 - functionality

-- · reliability
+- reliability

 - usability

 - efficiency

 - maintainability

 - portability

-These characteristics have been refined into subcharacteristics that are still domain-independent (ISO/IEC 9126-1).
-These form a loose hierarchy (some overlappings are possible), but the terminal entries are always measurable features of the software, that is, attributes.
-Following (ISO/IEC-14598, 1998 2001, Part 1), "a measurement is the use of a metric to assign a value (i.e., a measure, be it a number or a category) from a scale to an attribute of an entity".
+These characteristics have been refined into software sub-characteristics that are still domain-independent (ISO/IEC 9126-1).
+These form a loose hierarchy (some overlapping is possible), but the terminal entries are always measurable features of the software, that is, attributes.
+Following (ISO/IEC-14598, 1998-2001, Part 1), "a measurement is the use of a metric to assign a value (i.e., a measure, be it a number or a category) from a scale to an attribute of an entity".